When moving to the Grand Duchy, don’t fret about the logistics. Instead, read our handy guide to removals to Luxembourg.

 Transit times for road removals to Luxembourg from elsewhere in Europe are speedy.
 If you are sending small items in a parcel, you can expect them to arrive within a day or two.
 You can speed up this process even more by hiring an entire truck to move your belongings.

 If you hire a van, your company will provide you with an estimate of how long the journey will take.
 However, when compared with shipping or airfreight for a short journey, this is often the quickest option.

 When it comes to packing for this type of transport, make sure you protect your items from bumpy roads.
 You can make the move slightly more eco-friendly by using biodegradable packaging, reusing old packing materials, or repurposing boxes and suitcases that you’ll use again.
 You can also contact your removal company to find out if they use sustainable packaging.

 How to find road freight for international removals

-Shipping containers usually come in sizes of 20 feet (suitable for a three-bedroom house) and 40 feet (suitable for a four to five bedroom house).
+As with other shipping methods, first, you need to assess the amount you need to move.
+Shipping containers usually come in 20 feet (suitable for a three-bedroom house) and 40 feet (for a four-bedroom or five-bedroom home).

 Packing for shipping freight

 Check with your shipping company to find out about packing rules.
 Some allow you to pack your own belongings, while others only insure items they have packed themselves.
 While you can use environmentally friendly packaging, make sure your items are protected against stormy weather, bumpy roads, and moisture.
 When moving to Luxembourg, they’ll also probably be unloaded and reloaded several times, so make sure your pallets and packages can withstand a lot of movement.

 If you decide to hire an international moving company, it will probably cost more than arranging each part individually.
 However, removals to Luxembourg often involve multiple methods of transport and customs.
 Therefore, a removal company can ease some of the stress.